XiaoruiZhu/PAsso/README.md

 References
 ----------

-Dungang, Shaobo, Yan (2019).
+Dungang Liu, Shaobo Li, Yan Yu and Irini Moustaki (2019).
 A unified framework for assessing partial association between ordinal variables: quantification, visualization, and hypothesis testing.

 Liu, D. and Zhang, H. Residuals and Diagnostics for Ordinal Regression
 Models: A Surrogate Approach. *Journal of the American Statistical